valentinoConti/Pascal-Records/README.md

 Generate a program that loads the file (fill it) and allows you to see the data.

+#### Updated:
+I added to the project the options to add data to the file without cleaning it all; and the option to modify data that already exists; this options weren't in the exercise but I tried to do them just to test the possibilities ^^

-_P.S: I'm not professional at English so maybe i had more than one error writing this, sorry about that, contributions gladly accepted!_
+_P.S: I'm not professional at English so maybe i had more than one error writing this, sorry about that!_

+_P.S 2: The code HAS NOT Procedures or Functions, the reason for this is that my friend didn't know how to use at that time and this project started to help her_